Distal radius fracture refers to can be either extra-articular or intraarticular fractures of distal end of the radius.

 - Type I: Extra-articular fracture

-- Type II: Extra-articular fracture with ulnar styloid fracture
+- Type II: Extra-articular fracture with the ulnar styloid fracture

 - Type III: Radiocarpal articular involvement